 How to make orange scones

-Really this is the hardest part of the recipe and it is not really that hard.
-Personally, I like zesting citrus, crazy I know, but it releases all the citrus scent and makes my kitchen smell so good.
+Really, this is the hardest part of the recipe, and it’s not really that hard.
+Personally, I like zesting citrus, which is crazy, I know, but it releases all the citrus scent and makes my kitchen smell so good.

 Step 3.
 Make the dough by adding all the dry ingredients to a large bowl.